angelolloqui/bitrise-step-google-play-rollout-update/README.md

 # Google Play Rollout Update

 The step makes use of the python library and Edits Api from Google Play.
-It downloads the info from the production track, and looks if any release in there has a 'userFraction' property defined.
+It downloads the info from the track, and looks if any release in there has a 'userFraction' property defined.
 In case it has, and it is between 0 and 1, then it just modifies it to the next step, or completes the release if next is 100%

 ## How to use this Step